High Poly and Low Poly 3D Models Difference

 Talking about high poly in 3D modeling, when the poly count is higher and the weight of the 3D model becomes heavier, we can conclude that it is because of the use of high polygons.

-Applications of High Poly in 3D Modeling
+Application of High Poly Models

 High-poly objects facilitate photorealistic representations, and users can zoom in to take a deeper look into the features.
 Here are the key uses: